-Another take on the liquid cuticle remover – or more correctly, cuticle softener – is this one from the Sally Hansen brand, a well-known name in beauty products.
-It works much the same as the one above – you apply it to the hardened area and it ‘dissolves’ the cuticles, which we take to mean softens, as customers tend to state.
-It comes in a 29.5ml bottle, and it is easy to use and apparently successful.
+The third on our best list is another take on the liquid cuticle remover – or more correctly, cuticle softener – is this Sally Hansen instant cuticle remover Sally Hansen brand, a well-known name in beauty products.
+It works much the same as the cuticle remover above – you apply it to the hardened area and it ‘dissolves’ the cuticles, which we take to mean softens, as customers tend to state.
+It comes in a 29.5ml bottle, and it is easy to use and an apparently successful instant cuticle remover.

-This contains camomile and aloe for soothing and active properties, and is ‘maximum strength’.
+This Sally Hansen instant cuticle remover camomile and aloe for soothing and active properties, and is ‘maximum strength’.
 Do customers like it?
-Indeed they do, to the tune of 83% 4-star and above, with comments such as ‘easy to use’, ‘say bye to hard cuticles’ and ‘works well’.
+Indeed they do, with comments such as ‘easy to use’, ‘say bye to hard cuticles’ and ‘works well’.
 However, there are a few complaints, which mainly centre around the fact that all it does is soften the cuticle, and ‘you have to cut them off’.
 Nowhere does the maker say it does anything but soften them, although ‘dissolve’ is perhaps the wrong word for them to use.

 4. Royal Functionality Cuticle Trimmer

-The is a cleaner and pusher in one item, a clever little design that we thought worth having a close look at.
+The 4th on our best cuticle remover list is a cuticle cleaner and cuticle pusher in one item, a clever little design that we thought worth having a close look at.
 Convenient, as there is only a single part, and very cheap at well under a fiver, it is a curious design and appears to do the job.
-One end has a couple of sharp blades attached for the cutting, and the other has the feature for cleaning under the nails.
+One end has a couple of sharp blades attached for the cutting the cuticle, and the other has the feature for cleaning under the nails.
 It comes as one part, and is easy to use.

 5. Professional Stainless Steel Cuticle Pusher

-This design takes the pusher element and incorporates it into the cutting part.
-In other words, it doesn’t act like scissors: you push the twin prongs over the cuticle and – hopefully – it cuts it off.
-Many people have stated that it does do the job – as we shall see – but we’re always wary of products claiming to be ‘professional’ when they cost a fiver.
+5th on our best cuticle remover list is a design takes the cuticle pusher element and incorporates it into the cutting part.
+In other words, it doesn’t act like scissors: you push the twin prongs over the cuticle and push back – hopefully – it cuts it off.
+Many people have stated that it does do the job – as we shall see – but we’re always wary of products claiming to be ‘professional’ when they are very cheap.

 6. Elegant Touch Cuticle Nipper

-As it is, a quite remarkable 83% of buyers gave these cuticle cutters four stars or more in their reviews.
 Comments include ‘professional’, ‘love these’ and ‘good quality’.
-Among the rest are customers who commented that they are ‘not that good’ and ‘blunt’ with some other comments on poor quality.
 At the price, we guess you’re taking a chance, but the overwhelming opinion is in favour of these cutters.